Is Tijuana worth visiting? Why do people visit Tijuana? And what to do in Tijuana?

 Get ready to splash that cash as the shopping here is top-notch.
 While the drinking and general good times were what tempted people to cross the border in the past, shopping (and affordable dental and plastic surgery work) are now what lure people south.

-And with an abundance of street markets, shopping malls, and upscale boutiques, it’s definitely one of the reasons why Tijuana is worth visiting.
+With an abundance of street markets, shopping malls, and upscale boutiques, it’s one of the reasons why Tijuana is worth visiting.
 Even if purely just to window shop.

 For the first stop on your shopping spree, we recommend heading to Galerías Hipódromo.
 This lively outdoor center has a vast variety of stores and plenty of places to snack mid-shop.
 And from there, there are several options.